 Top Tip: Always add a little bit of liquid first and then add more if you need it.
 If you add too much at the beginning, the mask will be too runny; you can always add but you can’t take away!

-At this point, you can add various different things to maximise the benefits the mask on its own will give you.
+At this point, you can add various different things to maximize the benefits the mask on its own will give you.
 Just to make things easy, we’ve separated the options according to some of the more common skin challenges you might be dealing with.

 Options for Dry Skin